simcesplatform/Simple-Component/README.md

 8. Create this readme file with a descriptions about the new component and its workflow.
 For actual component create also an wiki/website page for the component.
 9. Create a configuration file for a test simulation that contains the newly created component.
     - The created test simulation configuration file for this simple component, [simple_simulation.yml](simple_simulation.yml), contains four components that work similarly as the components on the wiki page [https://wiki.eduuni.fi/display/tuniSimCES/Time+and+synchronization](https://wiki.eduuni.fi/display/tuniSimCES/Time+and+synchronization)
+10. Build and push a Docker image to the Container registry following the relevant instructions.
+(TODO: add the actual instructions here)

-10. Test the component by running a test simulation.
+11. Test the component by running a test simulation.

 ## Running test simulation